|

 text classification and information retrieval; and Large Language

-Natural Language Processing has been a fast-moving and highly popular
+design and implementation has been a fast-moving and highly popular

-and build a foundation for further studies.
+foundation for further studies.

 Throughout the course we will use the Python Programming Language for